 Throw 2 axes in a large, circular arc, dealing 112 (+4% per level) damage and Slowing affected enemies by 15% per axe for 2 seconds.

-Twin Cleave is Zul'jin's basic source of crowd-control which includes a pretty nice AoE element to it.
-If Zul'jin manages to strike an enemy with both axes he sends out, they will be slowed by a combined amount of 30%.
-This is most easily done at the furthest point of the abilities cast range, where both axes cross paths with one another.
+Twin Cleave is Zul'jin's basic source of crowd-control which includes a pretty nice area of effect element to it.
+If Zul'jin manages to strike an enemy with both axes he sends out, they will be Slowed by a combined amount of 30%.
+This is most easily done at the furthest point of the Abilities cast range, where both axes cross paths with one another.
 If Twin Cleave is cast directly at an enemy in front of Zul'jin, both axes will miss their target as they travel in a circle around them.
 This can be avoided by casting Twin Cleave to the side of the target causing the arc to cross paths with the area in front of Zul'jin.
 Being able to master Twin Cleave's mechanic is integral to attaining success with Zul'jin.
 Twin Cleave is a very tricky skillshot to pull off and it is recommended to practice this technique in training matches before taking Zul'jin into more serious play.